Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • shock conditions (burn, traumatic, surgical, toxic, cardiogenic) - with the ineffectiveness of vasoconstrictors, plasma-substituting drugs and other symptomatic therapy;

-• allergic reactions (acute severe forms), hemotransfusion shock, anaphylactic shock, anaphylactoid reactions;
+• allergic reactions (acute severe forms), blood transfusion shock, anaphylactic shock, anaphylactoid reactions;

-• cerebral edema (including against the background of a brain tumor or associated with surgery, radiation therapy or head trauma);
+• cerebral edema (including due to a brain tumor or associated with surgery, radiation therapy or head trauma);

 • bronchial asthma (severe form), status asthmaticus;